 The current source control mechanism on the Internet is a protocol known as TCP/Reno [LPD02].
 This protocol operates by sending packets to a receiver and waiting to receive an acknowledgment from the receiver that the packet has arrived.
 If no acknowledgment is sent within a certain timeout period, the packet is retransmitted.
 To avoid waiting for the acknowledgment before sending the next packet, Reno transmits multiple packets up to a fixed window around the latest packet that has been acknowledged.
-If the window length is chosen properly, packets at the beginning of the window will be acknowledged before the source transmits packets at the end of the window, allowing the computer to continuously stream packets at a high rate.
+If the window size is chosen properly, packets at the beginning of the window will be acknowledged before the source transmits packets at the end of the window, allowing the computer to continuously stream packets at a high rate.

-To determine the size of the window to use, TCP/Reno uses a feedback mechanism in which (roughly speaking) the window size is increased by 1 every time a packet is acknowledged and the window size is cut in half when packets are lost.
+To determine the size of the window to use, TCP/Reno uses a feedback mechanism in which (roughly speaking) the window size is increased at a fixed rate as long as packets are acknowledged and the window size is cut in half when packets are lost.
 This mechanism allows a dynamic adjustment of the window size in which each computer acts in a greedy fashion as long as packets are being delivered but backs off quickly when congestion occurs.